LaiMo2020/InhabitU/README.md

 Result: Error displays correctly.

-Test: The passwords dose not match the user, or the oposite, the result should be an error. without specifying if the error is the username or password
+Test: The passwords does not match the user, or the opposite, the result should be an error.
+Without specifying if the error is the username or password
 Result: Error displays correctly.

 Test: Playing in URL like adding "/login" or "/register" to the end of URL, while the user is logged in.
-Result: The user can accssess even he is already logged in.
+Result: The user can access even he is already logged in.
-Fixed: Adding an if statement to forbid user, with message that explain that's user alreday logged in.
+Fixed: Adding an if statement to forbid user, with message that explains that the user is alreday logged in.
+Not fixed: New user after registration, has to reach the same page with the forbidden message that the user is already logged in.
+But, the user can easily navigate out if using the navbar.

+Test: User add to the URL meaningless text, User should get an error page 404 with text "The page is not found"
+Result: Error displays correctly.